Expansion for a Fundamental Solution of Laplace's Equation in Flat-Ring Cyclide Coordinates: Flat-ring harmonics

 then a short calculation shows that $R=\tilde R(R^2+z^2).$ Now

-If we express the last expression in terms of $s, t,s^\ast,t^\ast$, the desired formula is obtained. \end{proof} }
+If we express the last expression in terms of $s$, $t$, $s^\ast$, $t^\ast$, the desired formula is obtained. \end{proof}

-Note that the Legendre functions $Q_\nu:=Q_\nu^0$, $P_\nu:P_\nu^0$ are the associated Legendre functions $Q_\nu^\mu$, $P_\nu^\mu$ with $\mu=0$.
+Note that the Legendre functions $Q_\nu:=Q_\nu^0$, $P_\nu{:=}P_\nu^0$ are the associated Legendre func\-ti\-ons~$Q_\nu^\mu$, $P_\nu^\mu$ with $\mu=0$.
 These Legendre functions $Q_{m-\frac12}$, for $m\in\Z$, appear in the separation of variables for the three-variable Laplace equation in toroidal coordinates (see Section \ref{sec7} below.
-By starting with Theorem \ref{5:main} and substituting \eqref{5:int1}, \eqref{5:int2} \eqref{5:ext1} \eqref{5:ext2}, we obtain the following double summation expression for $\|{\bf r}-{\bf r}^\ast\|^{-1}$ in flat-ring cyclide coordinates expressed in terms of internal and external flat-ring harmonics
+By starting with Theorem \ref{5:main} and substituting \eqref{5:int1}, \eqref{5:int2}, \eqref{5:ext1} and \eqref{5:ext2}, we obtain the following double summation expression for $\|{\bf r}-{\bf r}^\ast\|^{-1}$ in flat-ring cyclide coordinates expressed in terms of internal and external flat-ring harmonics

-By comparing the azimuthal Fourier coefficients of \eqref{flatdoub} and \eqref{oneoraz}, one can obtain the following addition theorem for the odd-half-integer Legendre function of the second kind $Q_{m-\frac12}$, expressed in terms of Lam\'{e} functions of the first (simply periodic) and second kind (non-periodic) in flat-ring cyclide coordinates. \begin{thm} Let $m\in{\N_0}$, $k\in(0,1)$, $s,s^\ast\in\R$, $t,t^\ast\in(-K',K')$ such that {$0<t<t^\ast<K'$}.
-Then
+By comparing the azimuthal Fourier coefficients of \eqref{flatdoub} and \eqref{oneoraz}, one can obtain the following addition theorem for the odd-half-integer Legendre function of the second kind $Q_{m-\frac12}$, expressed in terms of Lam\'{e} functions of the first (simply periodic) and second kind (non-periodic) in flat-ring cyclide coordinates.